How to Prevent That Afternoon Blood Sugar Crash

 - Metabolic syndrome, etc

-You can also develop insulin resistance, which is when your cells stop accepting the hormone altogether because they simply don't know how to cope with the overload.
-This creates a dangerous cycle: your body continues producing more and more insulin because your cells need it, but your cells keep blocking it and don’t release fat.
+You can also develop Fat Storing Hormone resistance, which is when your cells stop accepting the hormone altogether because they simply don't know how to cope with the overload.
+This creates a dangerous cycle: your body continues producing more and more Fat Storing Hormone because your cells need it, but your cells keep blocking it and don’t release fat.
 As a result, you hold onto your blood sugar, you can’t lose weight, and you get huge amounts of inflammation.

 Luckily, you don't have to rely on glucose as fuel for your body and brain.
 It is not the only way.
 Realizing that can help you avoid a lot of these problems.